 If you’re buying to stay (because why shouldn’t you), it’s important that you love the location.
 Is being close to amenities and the MRT important to you?
 Do you like the hustle and bustle of being in the heart of the city?
 If so, Midtown Bay is the home for you.
 There’s really nothing not to love here, unless you’re looking for a home that isn’t located in an area that is a constant flurry of activity—yes, this area can get busy.

 There are also plenty of opportunities to foster a sense of community and participation within Guoco Midtown, thanks to the public spaces and the Midtown Hub at the centre of the site.
 The latter serves like a social club, and will bring together like-minded individuals together for opportunities of collaboration.

+Midtown Bay was launched in July 2019.
 The indicative pricing for Midtown Bay starts from $1.5XM.
-For more information on this condo and to receive an invitation to the VVIP preview and sales launch on 19 July, complete the form below:
+For more information on this condo, complete the form below: